MELDProject/meld_graph/docs/install_native.md

 ./meldgraph.sh prepare_classifier
 ```

+This script will ask you if you want to change the path to the data folder, answer **'y'** for yes. \
-This script will ask you for the location of your **MELD data folder** and download the pretrained model and test data to a folder inside your MELD data folder.
+Then, it will ask for the the location of your **MELD data folder** and download the pretrained model and test data to a folder inside your MELD data folder.
 Please provide the path to where you would like to store MRI data to run the classifier on.

 Note: You can also skip the downloading of the test data.
 For this, append the option `--skip-download-data` to the call.